ballerina-platform/ballerina-dev-website/spec/websubhub/spec.md

 `WebSubHub` is a library which is derived from the WebSub specification which could be used by developers to implement WebSub compliant `hub` services and `publisher` clients.
-Since WebSub specification has limited details on the relationship between `publisher` and `hub`, the Ballerina Library team has made minor improvements to the original protocol to provide a seamless developer experience.
+Since WebSub specification has limited details on the relationship between `publisher` and `hub`, the standard Library team has made minor improvements to the original protocol to provide a seamless developer experience.

 ## 2. Hub